strongswan/strongswan/src/frontends/osx/README.md

 charon-xpc is a special build linking statically against strongSwan components.

-charon-xpc sources are not part of the official strongSwan distribution.
+charon-xpc and the App sources are currently not part of the official strongSwan distribution.
 Build the charon-xpc tarball with:

-    git archive -o charon-xpc-$(grep AC_INIT configure.ac | \
+    git archive -o osx-sources-$(grep AC_INIT configure.ac | \
                                 cut -d '[' -f3 | cut -d ']' -f1).tar.bz2 \
         HEAD src/frontends/osx